eclipse-che4z/che-che4z-lsp-for-cobol/README.md

-# LSP for COBOL Extension
+# Cobol Language Support

-The LSP for COBOL extension standardizes the communication between language tooling and your code editor.
-LSP for COBOL defines the protocol that is used between an editor or IDE and a language server that provides the following COBOL syntax awareness features:
+The Cobol Language Support standardizes the communication between language tooling and your code editor.
+Cobol Language Support defines the protocol that is used between an editor or IDE and a language server that provides the following COBOL syntax awareness features:

 - **Autocomplete**
 	> Provides suggestions for COBOL keywords while you type.